xpack/web-doxygen/website/docs/api/classes/translatorswedish.md

 <tr class="doxyMemberIndexDescription">
 <td class="doxyMemberIndexDescriptionLeft"></td>
 <td class="doxyMemberIndexDescriptionRight">
-<p>VHDL design unit list description Orginal: Here is a list of all design unit members with links to the Entities they belong to: <a href="#a1d894b3536b9eb68b904fb07e35bbfab">More...</a></p>
+VHDL design unit list description Orginal: Here is a list of all design unit members with links to the Entities they belong to: <a href="#a1d894b3536b9eb68b904fb07e35bbfab">More...</a>
 </td>
 </tr>
 <tr class="doxyMemberIndexSeparator">